 - Prerequisite Courses

-In light of recent challenges due to COIVID-19 pandemic, the College of Nursing will temporarily waive the TEAS exam as a an admissions requirement for all prospective students applying to the BSN programs at Roseman University effective April 1st, 2020.
-Until further notice, interview eligibility, will be based on prerequisite GPAs.
+In light of recent challenges due to COIVID-19 pandemic, the College of Nursing will temporarily waive the TEAS exam as an admissions requirement for all prospective students applying to the BSN programs at Roseman University effective April 1st, 2020.
+Until further notice, interview eligibility will be based on prerequisite GPAs.
 Admissions consideration will be based on a combination of interview scores and prerequisite GPA’s.
 We will continue to competitively review each applicant; therefore, interviews and admissions into our program is not guaranteed.